julian-rose/FreeRTOS-for-Agon/README.md

 <h2>ToDo</h2>
 This is an alpha port of FreeRTOS / MOS for Agon Light.
 It is the essential port of FreeRTOS, as proof of concept.
-I have built both Debug and Release versions, although I only work with the Debug builds at present.
-The alpha port supports putch (printf) [through init.asm in each project] and MOS function 14 setIntVector [through mosvec24.asm under portable], needed to attach the tick ISR.
+The alpha port supports putch (printf) [through ./Source/mos/init.asm] and MOS function 14 setIntVector [through ./Source/portable/Community-Supported-Ports/ZDSII/eZ80AgonLight/mosvec24.asm], needed to attach the tick ISR.
 <p>

 A list of ToDos and improvements include:
 <ul>
   <li>mos_api:   provide a library for the MOS functions</li>